Saying No to Evictions and Repossessions

 If you’re eligible, CONTACT US.
 We’ll refer you to lawyers who are available to provide legal aid and specialize in tenant rights.
 If you’re unable to get help from a lawyer, know that we can meet with you to help you represent yourself.
 Before the meeting, you can also read the “Guide pour réussir son audience à la Régie du logement” (How to Have a Successful Hearing at the TAL) by the RCLALQ (available in French): https://rclalq.qc.ca/wp-content/uploads/2019/07/guide_reussir-son-audience-rdl.pdf

-- Remember, only landlords who are the sole owners or share ownership can benefit from repossession.
+Remember, only sole landlords (with the exception of two landlords who are married) can benefit from the right of repossession.
 Numbered companies can’t repossess your home.

-- Expenses such as moving costs and utility fees must be paid to the tenants and, depending on the situation, tenants can have the right to additional compensation
+Expenses such as moving costs and utility fees may be granted by the tribunal to the tenants, and depending on the situation, tenants may be entitled to additional compensation.

 BASIC INFORMATION ABOUT EVICTIONS TO ENLARGE A DWELLING, DIVIDE IT OR CHANGE ITS DESTINATION